tobiasfalk/KiCAD-FreeCAD-TechDraw-Template-Generator/README.md

 The aim of this Project was to create a unified template for KiCAD and FreeCAD TechDraw.
 The template is similar to the ISO 5457 standard for the general layout; ISO 7200 for the Titelblock; ASME Y14.35 for the optional revision history; and DIN 824 for the optional folding lines.

 For the font [osifont](https://github.com/hikikomori82/osifont) was used.
-ISO font was used for DXF.

 ## Prerequisites